Every graduate business program is unique.

 Faculty: Our students benefit from the knowledge of over 40 tenure and tenure-track faculty.
 Almost all faculty who teach in the graduate programs are doctorally qualified.
 70% of recent alumni noted the quality of our faculty as the programs' greatest strength.
 Alumni describe our faculty as "responsive, supportive, and highly accessible."

 Personal Learning Environment: Gonzaga's Graduate School of Business is large enough to expose students to a number of different perspectives, but small enough to imbue the program with a sense of community.
 Classes average 22 students, and you will have the opportunity to build relationships with your professors, advisors, fellow students, and alumni.

-Gonzaga's MBA program has been ranked as a top 100 program by US News & World Report since 2009.
-It has been the only program in Eastern Washington to receive this top 100 ranking.
+Gonzaga's MBA program has been ranked as a top 100 program by US News & World Report since 2008.
+It is the only part-time program in Eastern Washington to receive this top 100 ranking.

 The Princeton Review ranks the Gonzaga School of Business under its "Best Business Schools 2013".

 Gonzaga students have historically enjoyed a 90% job placement/promotion rate within 3-6 months of graduation, evidence that employers recognize the unique advantages of Gonzaga's graduates.

 Individualized Curriculum: We recognize that each student has distinct personal and professional goals, which is why we don't believe in a "one model fits all" curriculum.
 Our MBA core coursework provides a solid management foundation, and students take at least a third of their coursework in electives.
 MBA students may pursue a general MBA or fulfill a concentration in finance.
 MAcc students pursue a concentration in financial accounting & reporting, and MSTax students pursue a concentration in taxation.